carla-simulator/carla/Docs/index.md

     [__Add new props__](tuto_A_add_props.md)
         — Import additional props into CARLA.
     [__Create standalone packages__](tuto_A_create_standalone.md)
-        — Generate and handle distribution packages.
+        — Generate and handle standalone packages for assets.
     [__Map customization__](tuto_A_map_customization.md)
         — Edit an existing map.
     [__Use Epic's Automotive materials__](tuto_A_epic_automotive_materials.md)